Comparison Between Angular 9 vs Angular 10

 The pre-ivy dependencies are supposed to be transformed to ivy dependencies.
-This will take palace as a precursor for running ntsc at the application level.
+This will take the palace as a precursor for running NTSC at the application level.
 All the compilations in the future as well as the linking operations are supposed to be made in the interest of transforming versions of dependencies.

 |Angular 9||Angular 10|

 |Service Worker Updates||Compiler Update|